bw4sz/whalebayes/WhaleBayes.md

 ```
 ##    user  system elapsed
-##    0.06    0.03    3.08
+##    0.03    0.01   25.86
 ```

 <img src="WhaleBayes_files/figure-html/unnamed-chunk-5-1.png" style="display: block; margin: auto;" /><img src="WhaleBayes_files/figure-html/unnamed-chunk-5-2.png" style="display: block; margin: auto;" />

 While this will work for simple cases, clearly as we see more complex functions, the probability of occurrence (phi) and the probability of behavior == 1 (rho) will become unidentifiable, and the liklihood landscape will not converge.

-The key value of interest is z, the conditional probability of foraging given occurrence.
-Here the mean estimate is 0.28, very close to the true known value of 0.25.
+The key value of interest is z, the joint probability of foraging given occurrence.
+Here the mean estimate is 0.14, very close to the true known value of 0.125 (which we can estimate using bayes rule).

 As we increase the grid size (more data), we would converge on the true answer.

 ## Example 2: Environmentally dependent occurrence with random behavior